 - Emergency Warning and Intercommunication System ("EWIS")

-An Emergency Warning and Intercommunication System ("EWIS") is a type of warning system that also includes a Building Occupant Warning System (also known as an occupant warning system) used to warn the occupants of a building in the event of a fire or other emergency.
+An Emergency Warning and Intercommunication System ("EWIS") is a type of warning system used to warn the occupants of a building in the event of a fire or other emergency.
+These systems are typically designed and installed with respect to Australian Standard AS 1670.4 – Emergency warning and intercom systems, system design, installation and commissioning.

-An Emergency Warning and Intercommunication System is typically two systems typically housed in a single cabinet.
+An emergency warning and intercommunication system is typically two systems typically housed in a cabinet.
 The two components include;

 - Emergency Warning System;